-The records of the Church must be kept in writing.
-Note Section 11 of the Electronic Transactions Act 2000 (NSW) and the Electronic Transactions Act 1999 (Cth) allows records to be kept in electronic form.
-Note 2 So if the number of elders elected is less than or equal to the number of pastors with voting rights, one or more of the voting pastors may give up their voting rights to meet the requirement of this By-laws.
-By-laws 4: Combined Deacons Board The Combined Deacons Board shall consist of the following members:
+- Note 1 So if there is no Senior Pastor or Associate Pastor in the Church, then there must be at least 4 elected Elders. - Note 2 So if the number of elders elected is less than or equal to the number of pastors with voting rights, one or more of the voting pastors may give up their voting rights to meet the requirement of this By-laws.

-- (a) The Senior Pastor - (b) The Treasurer - (c) All elected Deacons Each congregation shall have two deacons and may have one additional deacon for each additional 50 Active Members.
+By-laws 4: Combined Deacons Board

+The Combined Deacons Board shall consist of the following members:

+- (a) The Senior Pastor

+- (b) The Treasurer

+- (c) All elected Deacons

 The Combined Deacons Board shall serve under the authority of the Combined Elders Board.

-Except explicitly specified the otherwise in this By-laws, all By-laws under Item 5 Board of Deacons will apply to the Combined Deacons Board.
-By-laws 5: Calling Licensed Workers For congregations wishing to call a Licensed Worker to serve them, the Combined Elders Board shall appoint a Pastoral Search Committee from that congregation.
+Except explicitly specified in this By-laws, all By-laws under Item 5 Board of Deacons will apply to the Combined Deacons Board.

+By-laws 5: Calling Licensed Workers

+For congregations wishing to call a Licensed Worker to serve them, the Combined Elders Board shall appoint a Pastoral Search Committee from that congregation.

 The Senior Pastor shall be a member of this Pastoral Search Committee.
 The Pastoral Search Committee will make a recommendation to the Combined Elders Board who will consider the person and make a recommendation to the congregation and the National Board regarding the person to be called.

 A vote shall be held by the congregation at a meeting of the Active Members of that congregation.
 A 75 percent majority is required to confirm the appointment of a Licensed Worker.

-By-laws 6: Nominating Committee The Nominating Committee shall consist of:
+By-laws 6: Nominating Committee

+The Nominating Committee shall consist of:

 - (a) the Senior Pastor (Chair), - (b) another congregational pastor or congregational elder from each congregation, - (c) one Active Member from each congregation as selected by each congregation.

-The Nominating Committee shall be formed in a previous Annual Meeting to allow for sufficient time for praying and approaching potential candidates for the positions of Deacons and Elders.
+The Nominating Committee shall be formed in a previous Annual General Meeting to allow for sufficient time for praying and approaching potential candidates for the positions of Deacons and Elders.

 The Nominating Committee shall nominate two types of positions: